-- Bibb, butter or iceberg lettuce, rinsed and dried
+- Bibb, butter, or iceberg lettuce, rinsed and dried

 - Cilantro, optional to garnish

 - Heat the oil in a saute pan over medium heat.
-Add the onion, celery and bell pepper and cook till soft.
+Add the onion, celery, and bell pepper, and cook till soft.
 Add the garlic and ginger and saute for a minute or so till fragrant.

-- Add the soy sauce, oyster sauce, vinegar, and sriracha.
-Toss the mixture to coat all of the chicken.
+- Add the soy sauce, oyster sauce, vinegar, and sriracha, then the cooked chicken.
+Mix to coat all of the chicken.

-- Stir in the green onions, check for seasoning and add salt to taste.
+- Stir in the green onions, check for seasoning, and add salt to taste.